agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 The encoder network is composed of **four** 3D convolutional layers, each layer has twice the number of convolutional filters as the previous one (32, 64, 128 and 256, respectively), this allows the model to learn more complex flow features.

 The  dense layer is used to combine all the feature maps obtained from the last encoder layer, this layer is connected to the variational layer that computes the parameters of the posterior flow data distribution (*mu* and *sigma*, these parameters define a probability distribution using the re-parametrization trick described in [1].
-This probability distribution allows us to sample from it in order to generate synthetic 3D cubes of dimensions  `8 × 8 x 8` (we set the latent dimension to 8).
+This probability distribution allows us to sample from it in order to generate synthetic 3D cubes of dimensions  `8 × 8 x 8`.

 The decoder network takes latent vectors and applies **four** 3D transposed convolutional layers to recover (reconstruct) the original data dimensions, each layer has half the number of convolutional filters as the previous one (256, 128, 64, and 32, respectively).